Huawei worked on several surveillance systems promoted to identify ethnicity, documents show

 But it has also found itself at the center of tensions between China and the U.S. government, which has labeled the company a national security threat.
 Huawei has disputed U.S. allegations that the company conspired to steal trade secrets.

-International watchdogs and human-rights activists have said such ethnicity-detection systems could be used to track and persecute minorities.
-China has detained more than a million Uighurs and members of other mostly Muslim minority groups in reeducation camps in the country's Xinjiang region, according to United Nations estimates.
+International watchdogs and human rights activists have said such ethnicity-detection systems could be used to track and persecute minorities.
+China has detained more than a million Uighurs and members of other mostly Muslim minority groups in reeducation camps in the country’s Xinjiang region, according to United Nations estimates.

-The Chinese government has denied wrongdoing and said the camps are designed to provide work training and combat extremism, but U.S. national security leaders have cited reports of torture, forced labor and other human-rights abuses.
+The Chinese government has denied wrongdoing and said the camps are designed to provide work training and combat extremism, but U.S. national security leaders have cited reports of torture, forced labor and other human rights abuses.